-This theorem provides a performance bound for {ols} post fit- {lasso} as a function of 1) its sparsity characterized by $\widetilde m$, 2) {lasso}'s rate of convergence, and 3) the model selection ability of the thresholding scheme.
-Generally, this bound is as good as the bound for {ols} post {lasso}, since the {ols} post fitness-thresholded {lasso} thresholds as much as possible subject to maintaining certain goodness-of-fit.
-It is also appealing that this estimator determines the thresholding level in a completely data-driven fashion.
-Moreover, by construction the estimated model is sparser than {ols} post {lasso}'s model, which leads to an improved performance of {ols} post fitness-thresholded {lasso} over {ols} post {lasso} in some cases.
-We provide further theoretical comparisons below and computational examples in the Supplementary Appendix.
+This theorem provides a performance bound for {OLS} post-fit {Lasso} as a function of its sparsity (characterized by $\widetilde m$), {Lasso}'s rate of convergence, and the model selection ability of the thresholding scheme.
+Generally, this bound is as good as the bound for {OLS} post-{Lasso}, because the {OLS} post-fitness-thresholded {Lasso} thresholds as much as possible subject to maintaining a certain goodness of fit.
+Another appealing feature is that this estimator determines the thresholding level in a completely data-driven fashion.
+Moreover, by construction, the estimated model is sparser than the {OLS} post-{Lasso} model, which leads to an improved performance of {OLS} post-fitness-thresholded {Lasso} over {OLS} post-{Lasso} in some cases.
+We provide further theoretical comparisons below and computational examples in the supplemental article~\cite{BC-PostL1-SA}.

-The following corollary summarizes the performance of {ols} post fit-{lasso} under commonly used designs. \begin{corollary}[Asymptotic performance of {ols} post fit-{lasso}] Under the conditions of Theorem \ref{Cor:Trimmed{lasso}}, if conditions in (\ref{Assump:cs}) and (\ref{SimpleSC}) hold, as $n$ grows, we have that the {ols} post fitness-thresholded {lasso} satisfies
+The following corollary summarizes the performance of {OLS} post-fit {Lasso} under commonly used designs. \begin{corollary}[(Asymptotic performance of {OLS} post-fit {Lasso})] Under the conditions of Theorem~\ref{Cor:Trimmed{Lasso}}, if conditions in (\ref{Assump:cs}) and (\ref{SimpleSC}) hold, then as $n$ grows, the {OLS} post-fitness-thresholded {Lasso} satisfies